friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Host/README.md

 **database operations**, **commands** and **messages** send by a client targeting this database.

-Domain specific commands and messages can be added to an `EntityDatabase` by creating a class that **extends** `TaskHandler`.
-By convention this class should be called `MessageHandler`.
+Domain specific commands and messages can be added to an `EntityDatabase` by creating a class that **extends** `DatabaseService`.
+By convention this class should be named `<application name>Service`.
+E.g. `DemoService`

-Domain specific commands and messages can be added to the `MessageHandler` as methods.
+Domain specific commands and messages can be added to the `DemoService` as methods.
-An instance of the `MessageHandler` need to be passed when instantiating an `EntityDatabase`.
+An instance of the `DemoService` need to be passed when instantiating an `EntityDatabase`.

 The ownership of this setup looks like this:

 ```
-    FlioxHub -> EntityDatabase -> TaskHandler
+    FlioxHub -> EntityDatabase -> DatabaseService
 ```